 And best of all, it’s mostly hands-off.
 So you can go about your life doing other things while dinner is being made.

 Sure, you could zap potatoes in the microwave and be done in about five minutes.
-But once you taste that wonderfully crackling peel & airy inside of an air fryer baked potato, the microwave days will be behind you.
+But once you taste that wonderfully crackling peel & airy inside of an air fried baked potato, the microwave days will be behind you.

 What kind of potatoes are best?

-I recommend using Russet potatoes for your air fryer jacket potato.
+I recommend using Russet potatoes.
 There’s a reason they’re a classic.
 They are starchy, and have a weighty skin.

-Do I need to wrap the potato in foil before putting it in the air fryer?
+Do I need to wrap the potato in foil before cooking it?

 Whenever I see people wrapping aluminum foil around a potato, I want to dive in front of them slow motion style, as if I’m saving them from an oncoming train.

 That’s because the best part of the baked potato is the crisp, crackly peel.
 Wrap that baby in foil, and you’re never going to get that slight crunch that makes the baked potato experience.

-(You can save your foil for this roasted garlic air fryer recipe instead!)
+(You can save your foil for roasted garlic instead!)

 Start by scrubbing Russet potatoes with water.
 I like to use a clean scratcher pad or scrub brush.
 Then wipe the potatoes dry with a towel.

 Use a knife or fork to poke several holes into the potatoes.
 It will help the potatoes to vent the steam building up in them as they cook.
-That way there’s no risk of them exploding in the air fryer and making a mess.
+That way there’s no risk of them exploding and making a mess.